ocean-tracking-network/node-manager-training/_episodes/30_near_real_time_qc_process.md

 The `meta` block is only required when no metadata file is supplied in the `setup` block.
 In this case, ArgosQC obtains available tag deployment metadata from the tag manufacturer, restructures it, and appends the attributes listed in the `meta` block.

+## Setting up an ArgosQC `config` file for NRT QC workflow
+Setting up a `config` file requires a number of steps.
+For WC tags, node manager must:

+1. Ensure they have access to the WC Portal and its API by first registering for a WC user account **details to be provided via WC Portal screenshots??**
+2. Set up an access and secret key pair to securely interact with the API **details to be provided via WC Portal screenshots??**

+ArgosQC has a function called `wc_get_collab_ids` that lists the `owner.id`'s for tag owners who have setup data sharing, via the WC Data Portal, with the node manager.
+An example use case is provided below.

+**More details on setup to go here**

 ## ArgosQC Key Features
 https://github.com/ianjonsen/ArgosQC